-Flowers: Small, bright yellowish-green tinged with red, in ball-like clusters; females on slender drooping stalks; males in several clusters on an upright stalk; both appearing early to mid-spring
+Flowers: Small, bright yellow-green tinged with red, in ball-like clusters; females on slender drooping stalks; males in several clusters on an upright stalk; both appearing early to mid-spring

-Fruit: 1- to 11⁄2-inch prickly ball, composed of many beak-shaped capsules, green at first but becoming brown and woody; containing small seeds; "gumballs" often hang on the tree through the winter.
+Fruit: 1 to 11⁄2 inch prickly ball, composed of many beak-shaped capsules, at first green but becoming brown and woody, containing small seeds; "gumballs" often hang on the tree through the winter.

-Bark: Grayish-brown, roughened by corky scales, later becoming deeply furrowed chipmunk and squirrels eat the seeds, and the twigs are browsed by mice and rabbits.
+Bark: Gray-brown, roughened by corky scales, later becoming deeply furrowed chipmunk and squirrels eat the seeds, and the twigs are browsed by mice and rabbits.
 A "fruitless" variety has been developed for landscape planting.

-Twigs: Medium-textured, shiny green to yellowish-brown, usually with corky, wing-like outgrowths, particularly when fast growing; end bud is large, usually sticky, covered with green to orangish-brown, shiny scales
+Twigs: Medium textured, shiny green to yellow-brown, usually with corky, wing-like outgrowths, particularly when fast growing; end buds large, usually sticky, covered with green to orange-brown, shiny scales